 Skip to contents

-This bibliography contains all peer-reviewed publications linked to WATLAS
+This bibliography contains all peer-reviewed publications and PhD-dissertations linked to WATLAS

 The .bib file containing the full bibliography in BibTeX can be downloaded here.